Which imaging or test is the most appropriate next step for diagnosing primary adrenal insufficiency?

 Get ready for the UVA Family Medicine Test.
 Utilize our comprehensive quiz with flashcards and detailed explanations to enhance your knowledge.
 Prepare effectively for your exam!

-The Cosyntropin stimulation test is the most appropriate next step for diagnosing primary adrenal insufficiency because it assesses the functioning of the adrenal glands directly.
-Primary adrenal insufficiency, also known as Addison's disease, occurs when the adrenal glands do not produce adequate amounts of cortisol.
+The cosyntropin stimulation test is the most appropriate next step for diagnosing primary adrenal insufficiency because it directly assesses the function of the adrenal glands in response to an adrenocorticotropic hormone (ACTH) analog.
+In primary adrenal insufficiency, the adrenal glands cannot produce adequate cortisol, even when stimulated by ACTH.
+During this test, cosyntropin is administered, and a lack of significant increase in serum cortisol levels after the stimulation indicates adrenal insufficiency.

 Subscribe